hs21hs/mod5_frontend/README.md

 to run this app please start the backend from the following link: https://github.com/hs21hs/mod5_backend then please run the frontend using the "npm start" command

+the default port number for the server is 3000.
+You can set it manually at file path "/src/serverURL/serverURL.js"

 <img src= "./nowaste.png" />